OpenEvalProject/evals/manuscripts/elife-55646/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/55646/elife-55646-fig3-v1.jpg)

 **Figure 3.:** Here, one gene is used as an example to highlight the differences in gene ID nomenclature.
 Fields represented in the nomenclature are shown at the top with matching colours for the corresponding features in the gene names.
 Yellow background shows the CSS gene names with dark grey arrows pointing towards the corresponding field in the TGAC gene annotation (TGACv1, green background).
 Blue backgrounds show the gene nomenclatures for RefSeqv1.0 and v1.1 annotations (as used in Ensembl Plants), while the lilac background shows the nomenclature for Svevo v1.0 (modern durum wheat).
 (1) Two annotation versions are available for the RefSeqv1.0 genome assembly: RefSeqv1.0 (release annotation) and RefSeqv1.1 (improved annotation).
 These are differentiated by the annotation version number; ‘01’ for RefSeqv1.0 and ‘02’ for RefSeqv1.1.
 Otherwise, the annotations follow the same rules.
 (2) In the RefSeq and Svevo annotations, the biotype is represented by an additional identifier, where G = gene.
 (3) In the RefSeqv1.0 and v1.1 annotation, identifiers are progressive numbers in steps of 100 reflecting the relative position between gene models.
 For example, gene TraesCS5B02G236400 would be adjacent to gene TraesCS5B02G236500.
 However, it is important to note that the relative positions of genes may change in future genome releases as the assembly is improved, for example, if scaffolds are rearranged.
 In these cases, the gene order would no longer be retained.
 In the gene annotation for the tetraploid durum wheat cv.
-Svevo, the species name is TRITD () and gene identifiers increase in steps of 10, rather than by steps of 100 as in the RefSeq hexaploid wheat annotation.
+Svevo, the species name is TRITD (TRITicum Durum) and gene identifiers increase in steps of 10, rather than by steps of 100 as in the RefSeq hexaploid wheat annotation.
 Note that RefSeqv1.0 and v1.1 comprises High Confidence (HC) and Low Confidence (LC) gene models.
 Low Confidence gene models are flagged by the ‘LC’ at the end (not shown).
-HC and LC genes which otherwise display the same unique identifier are TRITicum Durum the same locus and are not in sequential order.
-Hence, notTraesCS5B02G236400 and TraesCS5B02G236400 are both located on chromosome 5B, but are not the same gene nor are they physically adjacent.
+HC and LC genes which otherwise display the same unique identifier are not the same locus and are not in sequential order.
+Hence, TraesCS5B02G236400 and TraesCS5B02G236400LC are both located on chromosome 5B, but are not the same gene nor are they physically adjacent.
 Similarly, genes from homoeologous chromosomes with the same subsequent numeric identifier are not necessarily homoeologous genes.
-For example, LCTraesCS5A02G236400, TraesCS5B02G236400 and TraesCS5D02G236400 are  homoeologous genes.not
+For example, TraesCS5A02G236400, TraesCS5B02G236400 and TraesCS5D02G236400 are not homoeologous genes.

 The RefSeqv1.0 assembly and the RefSeqv1.1 gene models, as well as the durum and wild emmer assemblies and gene models, have been integrated into the publicly available Ensembl Plants genome browser (https://plants.ensembl.org) (Bolser et al., 2015; Howe et al., 2020).
 Existing variation data, both natural and induced, has been mapped to the RefSeqv1.0 hexaploid assembly and deposited in Ensembl Plants databases for visualisation via the genome browser.
 Integrating resources into a common reference facilitates their use and in the following sections we will discuss how to best access and utilise these resources.